vydang02/Regression-Analysis-Portfolio/Property Assessment Analysis/PropertyValueAssessment.md

     variable.
 Report the resulting equation (rather than simply showing R output).

-### Initial Model Development
+### Regression Analysis and Results
-I first constructed a multiple regression model with LogAuctionIndex as the response variable:
+I developed a simple linear regression model with Assessment as the response variable and Livable Area as the predictor:

 ``` r
 model <- lm(Assessment~Livable.Area, data = data)